ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 ## monoDrive LabView Client Examples

-After installing the monoDrive Client from the VI package manager, several pre-built examples will be available through the "Help" -> "Find Examples" dialog in LabView.
-The `ni_monoDrive.lvproj` contains references to all the VIs described here.
+After installing the monoDrive Client from the VI package manager, several pre-built examples are available through the "Help" -> "Find Examples" dialog in LabVIEW.
+The NI monoDrive Project file, *ni_monoDrive.lvproj*, contains references to all the VI examples described below.

-For all of these examples, you will need to have either the monoDrive Simulator running or the monoDrive Scenario Editor open and in "Play" mode.
+For all of these examples, you will need to have either run the monoDrive Simulator or monoDrive Scenario Editor open and in "Play" mode.

 ### Pilot Example